jacygao/jacygao.github.io/draft/patterns_of_distributed_transation.md

 - Eventually Consistent, after writes, data will be evetually consistent after some time

 2PC is a CP protocol (as in the CAP theorem).
 It provides strong consistency allowing data modified across multiple nodes but cannot guarantee the availability of the data.
-There are alternative patterns of distributed transaction leveraging eventual consistency.
+There are alternative patterns to handle distributed transaction leveraging eventual consistency.

 # Outbox Pattern